You're stuck.

 Your struggling startup doesn't need perfect architecture.
 You need to survive until you find product-market fit.

 Not one-size-fits-all advice.
-Not LinkedIn hot takes.
 Real answers for your specific problem.

 Simple Pricing